Firifire/OpenCvSharp-UWP/README.md

 I have not tried it, but it may be compatible with UWP in general.

+Currently the dll in the included Nuget is only for x86 Release Build.

 ## Dependencies
 Please use the included Nuget
 When installing the Nuget: **Dont Overwrite anything**